-Across all asset classes, the fund has significant exposure to the U.S. with over 78% of the portfolio invested in the U.S. The next largest exposure is 2.3% in Japan.
-Mexico rounded out the top 10, followed closely by South Korea and Ireland, respectively.
-China is the 17th largest country exposure.
+Across all asset classes, the fund has significant exposure to the U.S. with 80% of the portfolio invested in the U.S. The next largest exposure is 2.3% in Japan.
+South Korea rounded out the top 10, followed closely by Ireland and Mexico, respectively.
+China was the 14th largest country exposure.
 Chart 7 shows the top 10 Total Fund portfolio exposures by parent company, as a percentage of the Total Fund portfolio.

 Chart 6.
-Top 10 market value exposures by country as of July 31, 2023
+Top 10 market value exposures by country as of August 31, 2023